• Skip to primary navigation

 Steps for mixing the ingredients.

-• Start off by placing the cream crackers in a large plastic bag and crushing them with a rolling pin (1).
-If you have a food processor you can just whizz them around in the processor fitted with the metal blade, but this means extra washing up, so I just use the plastic bag/rolling pin method!
+• Start by placing the cream crackers in a large plastic bag and crushing them with a rolling pin (1).
+If you have a food processor you can just whizz them around in the processor fitted with the metal blade, but this means extra washing up, so I use the plastic bag/rolling pin method!

 • Mix the grated cheese with the crushed cream crackers.